OmkarPathak/pygorithm/docs/Geometry.rst

     - **line2**        - `AxisAlignedLine` the second line
     - **Return Value** - `bool, bool` touching, overlapping

-    Determines if the two lines are touching and if they are, if they are overlapping.
+    Determine if the two lines are touching and if they are, if they are overlapping.
+Lines are touching if they share only one end point, whereas they are overlapping if they share infinitely many points.

     .. note::